Cocaine Use: Health Risks, Long and Short-Term Effects

 - Hole in the nasal septum.

-- Collapse of the nose.
+- The collapse of the nose.

-Risks of Injecting Cocaine
+Health Risks of Injecting Cocaine

 Injecting cocaine intravenously is also linked with damage to the respiratory system, including:15,16